CLASH TEE IS…

-We live a lighter life full of wide smiles, loud music, sandy feet, windy hair, and sun-kissed skin.
+We live a lighter life full of wide smiles, loud music, windy hair, and planning our next adventure.
 We care less about selfies and more about tight hugs.
 The sound of our friends' laughter is our favorite.

-A Clash Tee girl is open-minded, sincere, and full of life.
+A Clash Tee girl is open-minded, brave, and full of life.
 She's you.

 A DESIGN STUDIO

-Created at the end of 2018, Clash Tee emerged to share a passion for casual, comfortable, affordable, and authentic fashion.
+Created at the end of 2018, Clash Tee emerged to share a passion for casual, comfortable, bold, and authentic fashion.

 Clau Mattos is the heart, soul, and principal designer behind Clash Tee.
 She's been sharing her spirit through personalized looks and standing out for her creativity ever since she was a kid.